Libertarian Party of New Hampshire

 The Libertarian Party of New Hampshire (LPNH) is the New Hampshire affiliate of the national Libertarian Party (LP).
 Active since its foundation in 1972, it is the third-largest political party in the state having had multiple members elected to the New Hampshire House of Representatives as well as being ballot-qualified multiple times.

 The party became ballot-qualified after receiving over three percent of the popular vote in the 1990 gubernatorial election and maintained that status in the 1992 and 1994 elections.
 The party elected multiple members to the state house with the use of electoral fusion with the two major parties.
-The party's caucus in the state house was officially recognized from 1992 to 1995, and Representative Don Gorman served as the party's first state house leader.
-The party lost its ballot status after the 1996 gubernatorial election.
+It's caucus in the state house was officially recognized from 1992 to 1995, and Representative Don Gorman served as the party's first state house leader, but lost its ballot status after the 1996 gubernatorial election.

-The party regained its ballot-qualified status after Max Abramson received enough support in the 2016 gubernatorial election.
-The party caucus in the state house was re-recognized in 2017, after Caleb Q. Dyer, Joseph Stallcop, and Brandon Phinney changed their political affiliations to Libertarian.
+Max Abramson regained ballot-qualified status for the LPNH after he received enough support in the 2016 gubernatorial election.
+The caucus in the state house was re-recognized in 2017, after Caleb Q. Dyer, Joseph Stallcop, and Brandon Phinney changed their political affiliations to Libertarian.
 However, the party lost its ballot-qualified status after the 2018 gubernatorial election and all of its members in the state house lost reelection in the 2018 state house elections.

 Jiletta Jarvis, a former gubernatorial candidate, attempted to form a new affiliate in 2021, and claimed to have support from Joe Bishop-Henchman, the chair of the national Libertarian Party, but Bishop-Henchman denied supporting her.
-Bishop-Henchman resigned after an unsuccessful vote to disaffiliate the existing New Hampshire Libertarian Party and Jarvis handed control of party materials back to the existing affiliate.
-Since 2020 the party has been subjected to controversy due to its Twitter account.
+Bishop-Henchman resigned after an unsuccessful vote to disaffiliate the existing NHLP and Jarvis handed control of party materials back to the existing affiliate.

+Since 2020, the party has received coverage in the press for controversial, far-right, and antisemitic statements made by its Twitter account.
+These actions have been criticized by Libertarian presidential nominees Gary Johnson and Chase Oliver.

 History

 1970s

 Libertarians in New Hampshire started working with Nelson Pryor, a member of the New Hampshire House of Representatives, on legislation in 1973.
-The Libertarian Party of New Hampshire held its organizational caucus on August 4, 1974, in Nashua.
+The LPNH held its organizational caucus on August 4, 1974, in Nashua.
 The party was founded by Arthur W. Ketchen, but Ketchen would later become critical of the party and endorsed Meldrim Thomson Jr. for governor in 1978 instead of the Libertarian candidate.
 The party passed a resolution at its 1977 convention condemning Anita Bryant for her anti-gay rights activities.

 In the 1974 elections Ketchen ran for a seat in the state house with the Democratic nomination while other members of the party ran as independent candidates.
 The party endorsed John H. O'Brien for the Republican nomination in the 1st congressional district during the 1974 election.
 The party endorsed Edward Hewson for the Republican nomination in the 1st congressional district during the 1976 election, but later ran O'Brien in the general election as a Libertarian and had the endorsement of the American Party.